Frequently Asked Questions

 - Framework Associates Psychological Practice, Post-Doctoral Psychological Assistant Fellowship

-Our former interns have also gone on to work as Staff Psychologists at DSH-Stockton; Primary Therapists at The Watershed Addiction Treatment Program in Boynton Beach, FL; and as Staff Psychologists at DSH-Napa.
+Our former interns have also gone on to work as Staff Psychologists at DSH-Stockton; California Department of Corrections and Rehabilitation (CDCR); Primary Therapists at The Watershed Addiction Treatment Program in Boynton Beach, FL; and as Staff Psychologists at DSH-Napa.
 Many have also been appointed as part-time faculty members at various universities and graduate institutions, including at the University of California, Berkeley.

 Does DSH-Napa offer a post-doctoral program?